Transfer Citi Points To Air France-KLM Flying Blue With 20% Bonus

 On top of that, Air France and KLM make more award seats available to members of the Flying Blue program than to members of partner programs.
 So even when Flying Blue’s pricing isn’t the best, there are situations where it could make sense to book through Flying Blue (though with all of the Delta SkyMiles devaluations we’ve seen, typically you will find the best pricing through Flying Blue).

 There’s always value in having a stash of Flying Blue miles if you think you’ll be traveling transatlantic in the coming months.
-I redeem through Flying Blue every year (usually multiple times per year), and consistently get great value.
+I redeem through Flying Blue every year (usually multiple times per year), and consistently get value.
+I find it to be one of the most useful frequent flyer programs for redeeming points.

-The only other consideration here is that all major transferable points currencies partner with Air France-KLM Flying Blue, so it’s always worth thinking about which program you’d rather transfer points from.
-We do see transfer bonuses from all the major currencies with some frequency.
+The only other consideration here is that all major transferable points currencies partner with Air France-KLM Flying Blue, and we see transfer bonuses with some frequency.
+So I’d be strategic with which program you transfer points from, especially based on how you’d otherwise redeem them.

 Bottom line

-Through June 17, 2023, you can receive a 25% bonus when you transfer Citi ThankYou points to Air France-KLM Flying Blue.
+Through July 19, 2025, you can receive a 20% bonus when you transfer Citi ThankYou points to Air France-KLM Flying Blue.
+Flying Blue is an incredibly useful frequent flyer program for redemptions, and we haven’t seen such a bonus in roughly a year.

 The comments on this page have not been provided, reviewed, approved or otherwise endorsed by any advertiser, and it is not an advertiser's responsibility to ensure posts and/or questions are answered.